|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

-In addition to light and other bands of electromagnetic radiation, other types of particles and radiation come to us from space, which can (at least in principle, or in the future) also be used to study structures and processes in space.
-They can serve as new observation " windows " into space , which are still slowly "opening up", but they will certainly be very promising in the future!
-There are three new "windows" and we will only briefly list them here:
+In addition to light and other bands of electromagnetic radiation, other types of particles and radiation come to us from space, which can (at least in principle, or in the future) also be used to study structures and processes in universe.
+They can serve as new observation "windows" into space, which are so far slowly "opening up", but they will certainly be very promising in the future!
+There are three new "windows" and we will only briefly list them here :

 l Gravitational waves

 they are a time-varying (oscillating) gravitational field that detaches from its source and propagates into space at the speed of light.
 According to the general theory of relativity, this is a ripple in the curvature of spacetime.
 They arise generally in any physical system with a time-varying mass distribution.
 The properties of gravitational waves, their origin and detection possibilities are discussed in detail in §2.7 "Gravitational waves".